-Following our 2018 Annual Meeting of Stockholders, the Compensation Committee considered the advisory vote of our stockholders on executive compensation when reviewing compensation decisions and policies.
-Approximately 95% of the votes cast were in favor of our executive compensation programs.
+Following our 2019 Annual Meeting of Stockholders, the Compensation Committee considered the advisory vote of our stockholders on executive compensation when reviewing compensation decisions and policies.
+Approximately 97% of the votes cast were in favor of our executive compensation programs.
 The Compensation Committee believes this affirms stockholders' support of our approach to executive compensation.
 The Compensation Committee will continue to consider the outcome of the Company's say-on-pay votes when making future compensation decisions for the NEOs.

-Program Changes 2018 and 2019
+Program Changes 2019 and 2020

-Our Compensation Committee worked with Korn Ferry ("Korn Ferry"), the Committee's independent executive compensation consultant, to evaluate our executive compensation program during fiscal years 2018 and 2019.
-The following tables explain the changes we made during fiscal years 2018 and 2019:
+Our Compensation Committee worked with Korn Ferry, the Committee's independent executive compensation consultant, to evaluate our executive compensation program during fiscal years 2019 and 2020.
+The following tables explain the changes we made for the first quarter of fiscal years 2019 and 2020: